filecoin-project/specs/state-machine.md

 	// Send allows the current execution context to invoke methods on other actors in the system Send(to address.Address, method string, value *types.AttoFIL, params []interface{}) ([][]byte, uint8, error)

-	// AddressForNewActor (TODO: this seems unnecessary in this interface) AddressForNewActor() (address.Address, error)

 	// BlockHeight returns the height of the block this message was added to the chain in BlockHeight() *types.BlockHeight

-	// IsFromAccountActor (TODO: this also feels unnecessary) IsFromAccountActor() bool

 	// CreateNewActor is used to create a new actor from the given code and constructor
     // parameters (TODO: address should probably not be a parameter)